ajleon95/ajleon.github.io/_posts/2022-02-17-wordle-solver-4-output.md

 With that in mind, there are a lot of enhancements I would love to add to this program in the future:
 * **Yellow letter positions.** Wordle will color a letter yellow when it is in the word, but in the wrong place.
 It would be very helpful to eliminate possible words based on having a yellow letter in a certain position.
-* **Double letters.** It's possible to have any given letter be a yellow or green letter AND a grey letter be the same time.
+* **Double letters.** It's possible to have any given letter be a yellow or green letter *and* a grey letter be the same time.
 For example, guessing DRESS against STAND would have one yellow S and one grey S. How can we use this information to narrow down the word list even further?
-* **Best next guess.** Using the list of possible words, what should the user guess next to eliminate as many possible words?
+* **Best next guess.** Using the list of possible words, what should the user guess next to eliminate the most possible words from the list?
 * **Best first guess.** Once we have a way to determine the best next guess, I can work backwards to suggest the best first guess.

 But for now, this program will be an invaluable tool as I play Wordle.
 Thank you for following along as I put it together!